yapplabs/ember-modal-dialog/README.md

 `close`               | The action handler for the dialog's `close` action.
 This action triggers when the user clicks the modal overlay.
-`attachment`          | A string of the form 'vert-attachment horiz-attachment' (see "Positioning" section below) `targetAttachment`    | A string of the form 'vert-attachment horiz-attachment' (see "Positioning" section below)
+`attachment`          | A string of the form 'vert-attachment horiz-attachment' (see "Positioning" section below) `targetAttachment`    | A string of the form 'vert-attachment horiz-attachment' (see "Positioning" section below) `renderInPlace`       | A boolean, when true renders the modal without positioning or DOM position manipulation, useful for including a modal in a style guide

 ## Positioning With or Without ~~Bono~~ Ember Tether

 This component **optionally** uses our [ember-tether](//github.com/yapplabs/ember-tether) addon to position modal dialogs near another element or view on the page.

 If you include ember-tether as a dependency in your Ember app, ember-modal-dialog will use it.
 If you do not include the ember-tether dependency, ember-modal-dialog will fallback to its default positioning behavior.